Skip to main content

 Work with the sun

-In summertime, close blinds and drapes to help keep your home cooler during the day.
-In the winter, open window coverings during the day to take advantage of the heat from the sun, and close them at night to reduce heat loss and drafts.
+In the summertime, close blinds and drapes to help keep your home cooler during the day.
+In the winter, open window coverings during the day to take advantage of the heat from the sun and close them at night to reduce heat loss and drafts.

 Questions?